Vita Sadalbergae: Authorship and date

-The Vita is the only source for the civil war between Dagobert II (676–79) and Theuderic III (675–91).
-Since the family and its monastic foundations suffered during the war, the Vita Sadalbergae along with the Vita Anstrudis may have been composed in the immediate aftermath as part of an effort to restore the reputation of both.
+The Vita is the only source to mention a civil war between Dagobert II (676–79) and Theuderic III (675–91).
+Since Sadalberga's family and its monastic foundations suffered during the war, the Vita, along with the Vita Anstrudis, may have been composed in the immediate aftermath as part of an effort to restore the reputation of both.
+Historian and scholar Jamie Kreiner, who calls the Vita a "superficially ... uncontroversal account", places it around 680 and states that one of the purposes of its publication was to recover her family's reputation in the period after her death.